noahvirus/group_project/README.md

 # Technology Stack:

 We used HTML for building the pages.
+We used CSS to modify the appearence of pages.
+WE used github and a gihub project board to monitor our progress and edit code without interfer with each other.
-We used (INSERT THE WEATHER API WE CHOOSE) for updating weather conditions.
+We used WeatherAPI for updating weather conditions.
 We used Javascript and Node.JS for interacting with pages.
 We used PostgreSQL for building and operating the database.

 # Prerequisites for Running the Application:

-UPDATE AS WE DEVELOP THE APP
+The user needs Docker downloaded.
+Docker needs to be running before accessing the site and terminal needs to be operational to run docker commands.

 # Instructions on how to Run the Application Locally: